Instructions for authors

 1) The length of the contributions, including all sections, will be between 6000 and 7500 words.
 They must be written double spaced, on numbered pages, in Times New Roman typeface.

 2) The first page must include: the title of the article (in lower case, except the first letter) in English (not in italics, 24 point, bold) and Spanish (in italics, 18 point, bold); the name of the author or authors (bold, name in lower case and surname in capital letters), 11 point and also bold, followed by the abbreviation Ph.D. if you are a doctor, and followed by your professional category and place of work (Full Professor, University of Valencia, not in italics) as well as your email (in italics); an Abstract (10 point bold) followed by the body of the abstract of between 200 and 300 words (10 point, without bold, first line indented) in English,in accordance, where possible, with the IMRAD format (introduction, objective, method, results, discussion and conclusions).
 Then between 5 and 8 Keywords are listed (10 point).
 Authors are adviced to check international thesauri such as UNESCO or ERIC.
+Following the abstract and keywords, the article should include the translation of both into Spanish (resumen and descriptores) or English, depending on the original language of the article.

 It is important to remember the value of reflecting carefully on the choice of title and the wording of the abstract of the articles.
 The text of the article then follows in 12 point.